Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: Details of numerical simulation

 \section{Details of numerical simulation}

 We numerically solve Eq. \ref{master_eq} using the QuTiP library~\cite{qutip1, qutip2, qutip3} to get the expectation values.
-The readout layer is mapped to the target output using Scikit Ridge regression with regularization strength $0.05$.
+The readout layer is mapped to the target output using Scikit ridge regression with regularization strength $0.05$.
 In Fig. \ref{nlevel_compare}, we show how the capacity for the STM task varies with the number of levels $n_c$ of the bosonic mode for $\kappa=0.01$ and $\kappa=0.1$.
 We could not simulate the dynamics for $n_{c}>40$ due to significantly large computation time.
 For the JC model and for $\kappa=0.01$, the capacity seems to saturate when increasing $n_{c}$ up to 25, but degrades when $n_{c}>25$.
 For the DJC model, the capacity for $\kappa=0.01$ monotonically decreases with increasing $n_{c}$.
 This implies that the dynamics of the reservoir populates the higher levels of the bosonic mode, which induces error when truncating the mode to a lower value of $n_{c}$.
 However, when $\kappa=0.1$, for both models the higher levels remain inaccessible to the reservoir dynamics, and the capacity remains unchanged when using a high value of $n_{c}$.
 The capacity in this case is also higher than that corresponding to $\kappa=0.01$ for all values of $n_{c}$ examined by us.
-Therefore, we use $\kappa=0.1$ for all our studies, and we use $15$ levels of the bosonic mode.
+Therefore, we use $\kappa=0.1$ for all our studies, and we use $15$ levels of the bosonic mode, where truncation does not hinder the accuracy in the dynamics simulation.
 We verify that, when studying the capacity of the STM and PC tasks with respect to varying reservoir parameters, the levels higher than $15$ are never populated.
 For inputs corresponding to the MG series, the higher levels are populated for a significant region of the parameter space.
-In this case, we constrain the JC model parameters in the region $1 \leq \Delta_{b} \leq 3$, $-2 \leq \Delta \leq 2$, $0.2 \leq \chi \leq 0.8$, $0 \leq \alpha \leq 3$, and the DJC model parameters in the region $1.2 \leq \chi^{\prime} \leq 3$, $0 \leq \alpha \leq 3$, for which the higher than the $15^{\mathrm{th}}$ level are unpopulated.
+In this case, we constrain the JC model parameters in the region $1 \leq \Delta_{b} \leq 3$, $-2 \leq \Delta \leq 2$, $0.2 \leq \chi \leq 0.8$, $0 \leq \alpha \leq 3$, and the DJC model parameters in the region $1.2 \leq \chi^{\prime} \leq 3$, $0 \leq \alpha \leq 3$.
+In this region, higher than the $15^{\mathrm{th}}$ level are unpopulated, and the RMSE values do not change when the truncation level is increased.
+As a note, if the truncation is done below the $15^{\mathrm{th}}$ level for this parameter region, then the incorrect RMSE can either be more or less than the correct one.
+In other words, in general the incorrect RMSE does not vary in a strictly monotonic with the truncation error.